-Examining emerging cyber security challenges in a transatlantic context.
+Examining cyber security challenges in a transatlantic context

-In recent years, through its Cyber Security Program, the French-American Foundation has examined emerging cyber security challenges in a transatlantic context.
-This initiative builds on the earlier work of the French-American Defense Symposia (1996-2013), which provided a unique forum for senior military and government leaders to discuss key defense issues.
+The French-American Foundation’s Cyber Security Conference is the flagship initiative of this program.
+It builds on the earlier work of the French-American Defense Symposia (1996-2013) which provided a unique forum for senior military and government leaders to discuss key issues in defense policy.

-For more information contact Cara LaPointe at firstname.lastname@example.org.
+For more information, please contact Cara LaPointe at firstname.lastname@example.org.